anson0/BoostAsioChat/README.md

 #**BoostAsioChat**
 This is a chat application with asynchronous server and asynchronous client.
 #**Techniques involved**
-Boost Asio network library
+- Boost Asio network library
-MultiThread,mutex
+- MultiThread,mutex
-QT Client
+- QT Client
 #**Brief Introduction**
--Log In Page
+- Log In Page